-All children at Ridgeway Primary School are taught to respect other beliefs, faiths and religions through lessons within each term and a number of focus weeks and events which foster their enjoyment and develop their knowledge.
-We aim to use creative approaches to deliver exciting lessons, this allows us to deliver a broad programme of learning for not only Christianity, but religious traditions, beliefs and practices from all major world faiths.
+At Ridgeway Primary School are taught to respect other beliefs, faiths and religions through lteaching within the curriculum, focus weeks and events which foster enjoyment and develop their knowledge and understanding of a variety of world religions.
+We use creative approaches to deliver exciting lessons, this allows us to deliver a broad programme of learning for not only Christianity, but religious traditions, beliefs and practices from all major world faiths.

 Our children are encouraged to use this understanding to help inform their responses to fundamental questions.
 They are given lots of opportunities to reflect upon what it means to have a faith and consider their own beliefs.

 At Ridgeway all children have the opportunity to take part in focus events which gives them experinces related to major world festivals such as Hanukkah, Holi and Ramadan.

 The year 6 children had a fantastic time learning all about the Jewish festival of Hanukkah, they began by sharing the story of Hanukkah and its origin.
 They then created their own stained-glass windows which depicted the miracle of the menorah burning brightly.
 Pupils used black card and coloured cellophane and worked in small groups to create some fantastic pieces of art.
 They also learnt about a game many Jewish people play during the festival of Hanukkah: the dreidel.

 Children designed their own, using many different colours and patterns, and made sure that the four Jewish symbols were on either face (shin, nun, hey and gimmel).
 Pupils learnt the rules of the game and then played against each other, using pennies to win.